 Uranium equities currently account for 44% of my overall equity portfolio.
 It is important to understand that my overall equity portfolio reached a ~3 year low this week, bringing me back to summer 2020.
 Bear markets are tough, but during those times it is important to have more shares of the stocks I have the highest confidence in.

 Centrus Energy was the first uranium stock (I don't hold that stock anymore) I bought in September 2020.
 The majority of my shares in other titles were bought throughout 2021/2022.
 The performance data thus is since inception and reflects averaging up and down into positions over time.
 As an example: In 2021/22/23 I averaged into my SLX position paying prices as low as A$1.17 and high as A$3.72.

 The weighting towards uranium is quite heavy at the moment, as I took advantage of the low prices in 2022.
-Once the equities are in an uptrend again, it is my intention to sell down some of my holdings to bring the weighting more towards 20-25%.
+It is my intention to sell down some of my holdings to bring the weighting more towards 20-25%.
 I am a uranium bull, but far from the crowd that sees sustainable prices above $200/lbs.

 Looking at the table also proves a point I noticed for some months now.
 It shows that the companies that are not so often talked about on twitter/YouTube are the best performers.
 Yes some people (including me) talk about SLX, AEE & CGN quite often, but these are stocks the bigger accounts/channels hardly mention at all.

 In these uranium portfolio updates I only talk about my private portfolio.
 I also manage a wikifolio called "Picks and shovels plays".
 In this wikifolio I Added Cameco during H2 2022.
 In Feb 2023 an opportunity opened to add Global Atomic to the wikifolio and so I sold CCJ to add GLO.

 Please find below notes on what I sold since my last update.